busypeoples/busypeoples.github.io/_posts/2015-05-10-lean-backlog.markdown

 * Make sure their is a product owner that is dedicated to keeping the backlog up to date.
 If not, a Scrum Master might have to push the product owner for dedicating time on the matter.

 * Stop adding every feature straight to the backlog.
-There a features that should be written down, others might be quick or random ideas or simply cool side features that might not make sense tomorrow.
+There are features that should be written down, others might be quick or random ideas or simply cool side features that might not make sense tomorrow.
 Maybe iterate on an idea before adding it to the backlog.

 * Stop adding full fledged stories disguised as improvements, this leads to even more confusion and bloats the backlog.